Documentation / Knowledge Base

 Notes¶

-Applying a DNS suffix allows the operating system to transform single-label hostname queries into fully qualified domain names, which can then be passed to the Enclave stub resolver, an forwarded on to available Enclave Gateways to be correctly resolved.
+Applying a DNS suffix allows the operating system to transform single-label hostname queries into fully qualified domain names, which can then be passed to the Enclave stub resolver, and forwarded on to available Enclave Gateways to be correctly resolved.

 Having problems?
 Contact us at support@enclave.io or get help and advice in our community support channels.